Elizabeth Alexeievna (Louise of Baden): Princess of Baden

 Louise grew up in a close, warm family environment.
-She would remain particularly attached to her mother, with whom she maintained an intimate correspondence until her death (The Margravine of Baden outlived her daughter).
+She would remain particularly attached to her mother, with whom she maintained an intimate correspondence until her death (the Margravine of Baden outlived her daughter).
 She received a thoughtful education at the Baden court.
 She spoke and wrote both in French and German; studied history, geography, philosophy, and French and German literature.
 Thanks to the close proximity between Baden and France, she was well acquainted with French culture and refinements, as was the custom of that era.
-Because her grandfather, the reigning Margrave of Baden, was not rich, the family lived modestly by royal standards.
+Because her grandfather, the reigning margrave of Baden, was not rich, the family lived modestly by royal standards.

-Catherine the Great was looking for a bride for her eldest grandson, the future Alexander I, and set her eyes on the Princesses of Baden who were the nieces of the Queen of Prussia and the deceased Grand Duchess Natalia Alexeievna (Wilhelmina Louisa of Hesse-Darmstadt) who had been the first spouse of Grand Duke Paul of Russia.
+Catherine the Great was looking for a bride for her eldest grandson, the future Alexander I, and set her eyes on the princesses of Baden who were the nieces of Queen Frederica Louisa of Prussia and the deceased Grand Duchess Natalia Alexeievna (Wilhelmina Louisa of Hesse-Darmstadt) who had been the first spouse of Tsesarevich Paul.
 Thus, an alliance to Prussia and several German royal houses they were closely related to would be a beneficial outcome.
 After favorable impressions, Catherine invited Princess Louise and her younger sister Frederica, who later became Queen of Sweden, to Russia.
 In the autumn of 1792, the two sisters arrived in St. Petersburg.

 The Empress was delighted by Louise, finding her a model of beauty, charm, and honesty.
 Louise herself was attracted to Alexander; he was tall and handsome.
 At first, Alexander was shy with his future bride — very young and inexperienced, he did not know how to treat her — and she mistook his reserve for dislike.
 However, the young couple soon grew fond of each other.
 "You tell me that I hold the happiness of a certain person in my hands", she wrote to Alexander.
 "If that is true, then his happiness is assured forever… this person loves me tenderly, and I love him in return, and that will be my happiness… you can be certain that I love you more than I ever can say", she added.
 They were engaged in May 1793.

 The Princess learned Russian, converted to the Orthodox Church, took the title of Grand Duchess of Russia and traded the name Louise Maria Auguste for Elizabeth Alexeievna.
 The wedding took place on 28 September 1793.
 "It was a marriage between Psyche and Cupid", Catherine wrote to the Prince of Ligne.
 Elizabeth was only fourteen, her husband a year older.